Dr Mark Robinson

 Overview

 Dr Mark Robinson is a Senior Research Fellow in the Institute for Social Science Research (ISSR) and Honorary Senior Research Fellow at the University of Glasgow.
-Mark is a public health and evaluation specialist and has led the development of evaluation frameworks across a range of topics and clients.
-He recently led the development of a detailed Monitoring, Evaluation and Learning (MEL) Framework for Health and Wellbeing Queensland.
-Mark is also currently involved in the development of a Student Equity in Higher Education Evaluation Framework for the Commonwealth Department of Education, Skills and Employment.
-He was the lead evaluator in the Yarrabilba Community Hub Outcomes Framework and Measurement and Evaluation Strategy project for Queensland Treasury; the evaluation lead for the development of an evaluation framework for the Carer’s Queensland Your Caring Way program; and was an expert evaluation advisor for the Family and Children Program Evaluations for Anglicare.
+Mark is a public health and evaluation specialist and has led the development of evaluation frameworks with varied partners across a range of topics.
+He recently led the development of a detailed Monitoring, Evaluation and Learning Framework for Health and Wellbeing Queensland (HWQld) and currently leads the strategic evaluation of a suite of six preventive health programs funded by HWQld.
+Mark also played a major role in the development of Queensland Health’s Cancer Strategy for Aboriginal and Torres Strait Islander People and is currently leading a detailed review of data, policies, and evidence relevant to men’s health on behalf of the Commonwealth Government Department of Health and Aged Care.

 His PhD was completed at the University of Bath and investigated behavioural risk factors for training injuries among British Army infantry recruits.